tauri-apps/tauri/.changes/core-asset-protocol-streaming-crash.md

 ---
-'tauri': 'patch'
+'tauri': 'patch:enhance'
 ---

-Fix crash when streaming large files through `asset` protocol.
+Enhance the `asset` protocol to support streaming of large files.